-• High Risk Sexual Behavior.
-Three steps:

-- For each service area and for Dallas County, add the 2009 incidence rates for three non-HIV STDs (Chlamydia, gonorrhea and syphilis), to get a single number in units of cases per 100,000.
-Calculate for each service area the percent deviation from the Dallas County total, from -infinity to +infinity. - Then using the rate of new HIV diagnoses per 100,000, calculate for each service area the percent deviation from the Dallas County rate, from -infinity to +infinity. - The using the rate of births to girls 15-17, per population of girls 15-17, calculate for each service area the percent deviation from the Dallas County rate, from infinity to +infinity. - Calculate the arithmetic mean of these three percent deviations.
+- High Risk Sexual Behavior.
+Three steps: - For each service area and for Dallas County, add the 2011 incidence rates for three non-HIV STDs (Chlamydia, gonorrhea and syphilis), to get a single number in units of cases per 100,000.
+Calculate for each service area the percent deviation from the Dallas County total, from -infinity to +infinity. - Then using the rate of new HIV diagnoses per 100,000, calculate for each service area the percent deviation from the Dallas County rate, from -infinity to +infinity. - Then using the rate of births to girls 15-17, per population of girls 15-17, calculate for each service area the percent deviation from the Dallas County rate, from infinity to +infinity. - Calculate the arithmetic mean of these three percent deviations.
 That is the High Risk Sexual Behavior deviation for the chart.
 This might under-weight syphilis somewhat.
-By giving the three equal statistical weight (STDs, HIV and teen births) you could set off debates over which has the most impact over harm to the area's health status, but since they are qualitatively quite different we probably can't resolve that to everyone's satisfaction. - Access to Clinical Care.
-For each service area and for Dallas County, add the 2010 percent of people without health insurance and rate of non-emergent ED user per 1000 population, then subtract the rate of primary care physicians per 100,000 population (since higher is better for this measure), to get a single number.
+Each category is given an the equal statistical weight (STDs, HIV and teen births), since they are qualitatively quite different we probably can't resolve that to everyone's satisfaction. - Access to Clinical Care.
+For each service area and for Dallas County, add the 2011 percent of people without health insurance and rate of non-emergent ED user per 1000 population, then subtract the rate of primary care physicians per 100,000 population (since higher is better for this measure), to get a single number.
 Calculate for each service area the percent deviation of this total from the Dallas County total, from -infinity to +infinity.
 That deviation is the access to care deviation for the chart.
 Although these three measures are in different units, the values were in the range of 5-130 (in different units), such that the contributions of each of the three measures to the total was approximately equal. - Quality of Clinical Care.
 There are 12 preventable hospitalization discharge rates for each service area, age-adjusted in units of discharges per 100,000.
-Some are more common, such as bacterial pneumonia (in the range of 100-400 discharges per 100,00), while some are more rare (around 5-10 per 100,000).
+Some are more common, such as bacterial pneumonia (in the range of 100-400 discharges per 100,000), while some are more rare (around 5-10 per 100,000).
 So for each service area and for Dallas County, for each discharge category calculate the percent deviation from the Dallas County rate.
 Calculate the arithmetic average of these 12 deviations, that deviation is the quality of care deviation for the chart. - Socioeconomic indicators.
 There are four socioeconomic indicators-percent age 65 or older, percent age birth to 14, percent of adults age 25+ without a high school diploma, percent of the population below the federal poverty limit.
 For each service area and for Dallas County, for each of these four indicators calculate the percent deviation from the Dallas County rate.
 Calculate the arithmetic average of these four deviations, that deviation is the socioeconomic deviation for the chart.